 - Eligible entities must have contributed a minimum of \$300,000 (on a presales tax basis) into New Jersey's Clean Energy Program fund in calendar year 2011 (aggregate of all buildings/sites).
 (Eligible Entities shall be defined as (1) Public: having distinct and separate budgetary authority; (2) Public Schools: having distinct and separate budgetary authority; (3)Private: Non-residential companies including all related subsidiaries and affiliates regardless of separate EIN numbers or locations within New Jersey.
-Consistent with DOCKET NO. EOO7030203). - Only facilities with an annual billed peak demand of 400 kW within the entity's portfolio will be considered for incentives
+Consistent with DOCKET NO. EOO7030203). - The total 2011 contribution is calculated as \$0.0169/therm times total therms plus \$0.002346/kWh times total kWh. - In order to be considered for incentives, the average billed peak demand of all facilities submitted in the Draft Energy Efficiency Plan(DEEP)/Final Energy Efficiency Plan (FEEP) must meet or exceed 400kW and/or 4,000 DTh. - Example: Entity submits DEEP/FEEP for two buildings.
+Building one has a metered peak demand of 200kW, building two has a metered peak demand of 600kW.
+Per the above guideline, both buildings would be considered for incentives as the average would be equal to 400kW.